svenhofstede-zz/svenhofstede.github.ios/_posts/2016-09-29-tech-talk-josh-wills.md

 * COUNT DISTINCT - Star models are not optimized for this
 * Cursors - If you are using cursors, there is something wrong
-* ALTER TABLE_OF_DOOM
+* ALTER TABLE_OF_DOOM - That one table in your data warehouse that you cannot touch

 Databases are optimized to analyse transactions.
 Financial reporting, enterprise resource planning, ...

-Asking questions where you can't put all the things you need to know in a single row is typically unperformant in a database.
+Asking questions where all the things you need to know are not in a single table row is typically unperformant in a database.

 Hadoop is simply a file system.
 You can structure your data as you like.
 Pull all the fields you need into a single record.

-### Where should you work
+### Where should you work when starting out

 Start up - Wearing two hats, jack of all trades.